Hi everyone! And welcome to our new blog post interview with a very talented artist Martina Naldi!

 Instagram, Tumblr, Behance, Etsy.

-Martina Naldi: HI!
-My name is Martina Naldi and I’m an illustrator and comic book artist from Italy.
+Martina Naldi: Hi!
+I’m Martina Naldi, an illustrator and comic book artist from Italy.

 Bedtime Storyart by Martina Naldi